brayan-otieno/FUTURE_CS_03/README.md

 👋 Welcome!
 You’ve just landed on my awesome page, and I’m thrilled to have you here!

-🔒 This is a Password Analyzer File: A handy tool to assess the strength of your passwords and help you keep your accounts secure!
+🔒 This is a *Password Analyzer*: A handy tool to assess the strength of your passwords and help you keep your accounts secure!

 🚀 Getting Started: